 Stephen Squinto and Julie Hambleton serve on the research and development committee, which is chaired by Dr. Hambleton.
-During the fiscal year ended December 31, 2020, the research and development committee met one (1) time.
+During the fiscal year ended December 31, 2021, the research and development committee met five (5) times.
 The research and development committee's responsibilities include:

-- providing feedback and analysis to Company management and personnel regarding, and assisting the Board regarding its oversight of, pre-clinical and clinical decision-making; - evaluating and advising the Board regarding the Company's progress in achieving its short-term and long-term strategic research and development goals and objectives; - evaluating and advising the Board regarding the quality, direction and competitiveness of the Company's research and development programs; - evaluating potential in-licensing, acquisition and collaboration opportunities as requested by the Company; and - providing recommendations regarding key discovery and development strategies, as requested by the Board from time to time, to align with business needs of the Company.
+- providing feedback and analysis to Company management and personnel regarding, and assisting the Board of Directors regarding its oversight of, pre-clinical and clinical decision-making; - evaluating and advising the Board of Directors regarding the Company's progress in achieving its short-term and long-term strategic research and development goals and objectives; - evaluating and advising the Board of Directors regarding the quality, direction and competitiveness of the Company's research and development programs; - evaluating potential in-licensing, acquisition and collaboration opportunities as requested by the Company; and - providing recommendations regarding key discovery and development strategies, as requested by the Board of Directors from time to time, to align with business needs of the Company.